-Additionally, the hazard warning lights shall be activated with the start of the minimum risk manoeuvre.
+Additionally, the signal to activate the hazard warning lights shall be generated with the start of the minimum risk manoeuvre.

 - 2.9.2.
-The minimum risk manoeuvre shall bring the vehicle to standstill unless the system is deactivated during the manoeuvre. - 2.9.3.
-In case the ALKS is capable of performing lane change manoeuvres during the MRM, including to the hard shoulder, this shall only be permitted if the situation is not critical.
+The minimum risk manoeuvre shall bring the vehicle to standstill unless the system is deactivated by the driver during the manoeuvre. - [2.9.3.
+18 In case the ALKS is capable of performing lane change manoeuvres during the MRM, including to the hard shoulder, this shall only be permitted if the situation is not critical.

-Such lane changes are deemed critical either if there is a risk of a collision with another road user in the target lane, or if an approaching vehicle in the target lane would have to decelerate at a higher level than $3m/s^2$ , 0.4 s after the ALKS vehicle has crossed the lane marking, to ensure the distance between the two vehicles is never less than that which the ALKS vehicle travels in 1 s.
+Such lane changes are deemed critical either if there is a risk of a collision with another road user in the target lane, or if an approaching vehicle in the target lane would have to decelerate at a higher level than 3m/s2, 0.4 s after the ALKS vehicle has crossed the lane marking, to ensure the distance between the two vehicles is never less than that which the ALKS vehicle travels in 1 s.

-Any lane change shall be indicated to other road users according to traffic law and the hazard warning lights may be suppressed during the lane change manoeuvre.
+Any lane change shall be indicated to other road users according to traffic law and the signal to activate the hazard warning lights may be suppressed during the lane change manoeuvre.

-The system's safety strategies shall be declared and proved with evidence by documentation to the Technical Service.
+The system's safety strategies shall be demonstrated and proved by the manufacturer to the satisfaction of the Technical Service.]

-- 2.9.4.
-A minimum risk manoeuvre shall only be terminated once the system is deactivated or the system has brought the vehicle to a standstill. - 2.9.5.
-The system shall be deactivated at the end of any minimum risk manoeuvre.
+2.9.4.
+A minimum risk manoeuvre shall only be terminated once the system is deactivated or the system has brought the vehicle to a standstill.